skytable/docs/README.md

 5. Once your changes are approved - it will be merged 🎉
 6. Done!
 Thank you ❤️!

+**Note:** The documentation for the "Actions" are automatically generated from [this file](https://github.com/terrabasedb/terrabase/blob/next/actions.jsonc), so if you have any concern regarding the documentation of any action, update the aforementioned file.
+Thank you 😃

 ## License

 The entire documentation is licensed under the [CC-BY-SA-4.0 License](./LICENSE).